mfukar/mfukar.github.com/_posts/2022-11-10-capitalists.md

 Assuming this statement was done in good will, an assumption which is not reasonable in my book, this excuses no wrongdoing or oversight.
-That is because, even if it is true, it means it is based on a calendar that has no fundamental relationship to official state calendars: Kristallnacht is **not** a national observance in Germany: it is neither a holiday, nor a celebration or public holiday.
+That is because, even if it is true, it means it is based on a calendar that has no fundamental relationship to official state calendars: Kristallnacht is **not** a national observance in Germany: it is neither a holiday, nor a celebration.

 This is such an egregious lack of care that is positively racist and antisemitic in particular, regardless of whether it is illegal or not, which frankly I hope it is.
 It is equally unquestionable